 Imagine a giant asteroid on a direct collision course with Earth.
 That is the equivalent of what we face now.
 Yet we dither taking no action to divert the asteroid even though the longer we wait the more difficult and expensive it becomes.

-: Do you know why people are in denial of climate change?
+gamma-radio said: Do you know why people are in denial of climate change?
 I'm sure there's some political or financial reason, but I've never heard what it is.

 To answer this question I need to address two different kind of problems.

 In fact I think that politicians and journalists deny climate change for different reasons than common people.